SpiderLabs/HostHunter/README.md

 HostHunter
 ======

-A tool to efficiently discover annd extract hostnames over a large set of target IP addresses.
+A tool to efficiently discover and extract hostnames over a large set of target IP addresses.
+HostHunter utilises the HackerTarget API to enchance the results.
+It generates a vhosts.csv file containing the results of the reconnaissance.

 ## Installation